 - High pituitary prolactin level may also result in abnormal ovulation.
 Prolactin lowering medications such as Bromocriptine and Dostinex are often prescribed to lower the prolactin level and restore normal ovulation.

-- Ultrasound (fig. 1) is performed between day 12 and day 14 of the menstrual cycle to monitor the growth of the follicles (fig.2) and to measure the thickness of the lining of the uterus.
-Ideally the lining of the uterus should be more than 8 mm thick (fig.3).
+An ultrasound is performed between day 10 and day 14 of the menstrual cycle to monitor the growth of the follicles and to measure the thickness of the lining of the uterus.
+Ideally the lining of the uterus should be more than 8 mm thick.
 This indicates that the uterus has been optimally prepared for embryo implantation.
 Once a follicle reaches about 18 mm in diameter, another hormone, HCG, may be given to trigger ovulation.

 What are the treatment options if I fail to ovulate with Clomiphene?

-- Some women with PCOS who had elevated male hormones (DHEAS) are sometimes treated with Clomiphene and a steroid (Dexamethasone 0.25 mg daily).
+- Some women with PCOS who have elevated male hormones (DHEAS) are sometimes treated with Clomiphene and a steroid (Dexamethasone 0.25 mg daily).

 - Ministimulation is often recommended for patients who fail to ovulate with Clomiphene alone.
 It consists of taking Clomiphene for 5 days plus 2 injections of FSH on day 7 and 9 of cycle.
 This treatment is often combined with intrauterine insemination (IUI) for patients with male factor or unexplained infertility.